-Suzanne Sanders is an art historian, curator and dramaturgist working on cross-over artistic practices.
+Suzanne Sanders is an art historian, curator and dramaturgist working on themes of interdisciplinarity and inclusivity in artistic practices.

-After a detour in French literature studies, Suzanne soon found her way into the Arts at the University of Utrecht.
-After graduating, she moved to Rome to study Italian, before going to London where she obtained a postgraduate degree at the Courtauld Institute of Art.
-Here she developed a growing interest in art methodologies in relation to museology and current issues in the contemporary arts and museums sectors.
+After a detour in French literature, Suzanne soon found her way into the Arts at the University of Utrecht.
+After graduating, she moved to Rome to study Italian, before switching to London where she obtained a postgraduate degree at the Courtauld Institute of Art.
+Here she developed a growing interest in art methodologies in relation to museology and current transformatory issues within the contemporary arts at large.

-As an independent curator and mediator Suzanne aims to connect various stakeholders in overcoming these boundaries through collaboration with individuals and institutions alike, such as Productiehuis Theater Rotterdam, or in Transversal Scepters, an artistic research project by Juliacks, as a director and programmer at the Frankendael Foundation, and as a coproducer at Public Art Amsterdam withLAPS, Research Institute for Art and Public Space.
+As an independent curator and mediator Suzanne aims to connect various stakeholders in overcoming their own boundaries through collaborations with individuals and institutions alike, such as Productiehuis Theater Rotterdam, or in Transversal Scepters, an artistic research project by Juliacks, as a director and programmer at the Frankendael Foundation, and as a coproducer at Public Art Amsterdam withLAPS, Research Institute for Art and Public Space.
 She is currently based in Amsterdam.